rstudio/renv/tests/testthat/_snaps/install.md

     Output
       # Downloading packages ---

       - Downloading breakfast from CRAN ...
-OK [XXXX bytes in 0.0023s]
+OK [XXXX bytes in XXs]
       - Downloading oatmeal from CRAN ...
-OK [XXXX bytes in 0.002s]
+OK [XXXX bytes in XXs]
       - Downloading toast from CRAN ...
-OK [XXXX bytes in 0.002s]
+OK [XXXX bytes in XXs]
       - Downloading bread from CRAN ...
-OK [XXXX bytes in 0.002s]
+OK [XXXX bytes in XXs]

       The following package(s) will be installed: